-specifies the work queue used to process requests for a POA whose threading policy is set to ORB_CTRL_MODEL.
+specifies the work queue used to process requests for a POA whose threading policy is set to ORB_CTRL_MODEL .
 All requests for the POA are dispatched in a thread controlled by the specified work queue.
-For more information, see "Work Queues" on page 142.
+For more information, see Work Queues.